From A to Z: The Complete History of Amazon

 Also, the company has suffered strikes in some of its departments due to insecurity and to demand higher wages protections, while it has been accused of firing people for criticizing the company.

-The world is in the hands of transnational companies.
-According to the income level of the 100 largest economies in the world, 69 are companies and the rest are States, thus far surpassing the power and influence of most countries in the world.
+Amazon is one of the most profitable companies in the world.
+In fact, it has more revenue than many states.
+According to the income level of the 100 largest economies in the world, 69 are companies and the rest are states, thus far surpassing the power and influence of most countries in the world.

-The transnationals move their production to countries with fragile social and labour protection systems and with no environmental legislation.
+There’s a common and unfriendly strategy in its continual growth plan: offshoring.
+The transnationals move their production to countries with fragile social and labor protection systems and with no environmental legislation.

 Additionally, these companies use tax havens to avoid paying taxes generating losses of one billion dollars a year.
 The result is an unprecedented concentration of wealth, inequality, systematic human rights violations, and the destruction of ecosystems.